animetosho/ParPar/README.md

-ParPar is a high performance, multi-threaded PAR2 creation library/tool for node.js.
+ParPar is a high performance, multi-threaded PAR2 creation tool and library for node.js.
 ParPar does not verify or repair files, only creates redundancy.
-ParPar has only been tested on x86 32/64 bit based CPUs.

 ParPar provides three main things: